JoepVanlier/JSFX/Reflectosaurus_Manual/Reflectosaurus_Manual.md

 ### FFT Reverb Node

 Sometimes the metallic qualities of allpass reverbs are not acceptable, or you happen to be looking for a wider, flatter sound.
 For these times, there is also a single specialized node with an FFT Reverb included.
-This reverb has a high quality sound, but comes at a fairly high CPU cost.
-It also has some considerable latency.
+This reverb has a higher quality sound, but comes at a fairly high CPU cost.
+It also has more latency.

 <center><img src="FFT_Diagram.svg"></center>